-Tovuti is a Learning Content Management System that offers fast and easy ways to create online courses.
+Tovuti is a Learning Content Management System and Course Management Tool that offers fast and easy ways to create online courses.
 This LCMS platform allows content creators to create an unlimited amount of courses.
 It has a tutorial Library and other professional services to help creators get started.
 On the administrative end, managers can also create reports and track learner progress in addition to assessing KPI dashboards.

 Tovuti does make communication with other platforms possible through a Zapier integration – but its integration capabilities stop there.
-Branding is also customizable with this platform in a variety of ways by changing logos and colors.
-This system lacks a few useful features, however, such as a ready-made content, gamification and built-in rewards, as well as templates to build effective courses through proven guidance.
+Branding is also customizable with this learning engagement platform in a variety of ways by changing logos and colors.
+This system lacks a few useful features, however, such as ready-made content, gamification, and built-in rewards, as well as templates to build effective courses through proven guidance.

 This is a workplace training LCMS that quickly gets an organization’s employees into their training courses.
 It focuses on simple deployment around standard cloud-based SaaS models.
 All of the resources offered by this LCMS are available in one location, so audits of users, courses, and certifications can be quickly done.